 This post was last updated September 19, 2020.

-Disclaimer: I am a layperson who has studied MMT since February of 2018.
+Disclaimer: I have studied MMT since February of 2018.
 I’m not an economist or academic and I don’t speak for the MMT project.
 The information in this post is my best understanding (especially based on my reading of Wray’s paper and my conversation with Wray about it) but I don’t assert it to be perfectly accurate.
 In order to ensure accuracy, you should rely on the expert sources linked throughout.
 If you have feedback to improve this post, please get in touch.

 The Nobel Prizes are in chemistry, physics, “physiology or medicine,” literature, and peace.
 No economics.

 What there is is a “Sveriges Riksbank Prize in Economic Sciences” in memory of Alfred Nobel.
 The prize may be administered by the Nobel Foundation, but it is funded by the Sveriges Riksbank, the central bank of Sweden – not Alfred Nobel’s money.
 The Nobel Prizes have been awarded since 1901, whereas the Sveriges Riksbank Prize was contrived in 1968-1969.
 And unlike a real Nobel Prize, the Sveriges Riksbank Prize laureates are not selected by a Nobel Committee.